swirlai/docker-compose/doc/setup-instructions.md

 MS_AUTH_CLIENT_ID="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 MS_TENANT_ID="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"
 ```

-4. Ensure that the `PROTOCOL` and `SWIRL_PORT` values in `.env` are set to match the SWIRL homepage URL.
+4. Ensure that the `PROTOCOL` and `SWIRL_PORT` values in the `.env` file are set to match the SWIRL homepage URL.
 For example,

 When accessing SWIRL on a local machine:
 ```sh